apache/activemq-artemis/docs/user-manual/en/message-expiry.md

 Messages can be set with an optional *time to live* when sending them.

-Apache ActiveMQ will not deliver a message to a consumer after it's time to live has been exceeded.
+Apache ActiveMQ Artemis will not deliver a message to a consumer after it's time to live has been exceeded.
 If the message hasn't been delivered by the time that time to live is reached the server can discard it.

-Apache ActiveMQ's addresses can be assigned a expiry address so that, when messages are expired, they are removed from the queue and sent to the expiry address.
+Apache ActiveMQ Artemis's addresses can be assigned a expiry address so that, when messages are expired, they are removed from the queue and sent to the expiry address.
 Many different queues can be bound to an expiry address.
 These *expired* messages can later be consumed for further inspection.

 ## Message Expiry

-Using Apache ActiveMQ Core API, you can set an expiration time directly on the
+Using Apache ActiveMQ Artemis Core API, you can set an expiration time directly on the
 message:

     // message will expire in 5000ms from now